 In the case of a letter of credit with deferred payment, the payment to the seller is not made when the documents are submitted, but instead at a later time defined in the letter of credit.
 In the Asia, this kind of documentary credit is also known as a "usance L/C."

-In the case of an acceptance credit, the payment to the seller is not made when the documents are submitted, but instead at a later time defined in the letter of credit.
+In the case of an acceptance credit, the payment to the seller is not made when the documents are submitted, but instead at a later time defined in the LC.
 The seller can request a discount from the bank that accepted the bill of exchange, or from another bank, and thus draw the amount of the bill minus the discount at any time after the documents have been submitted.

 Negotiable Credit Under UCP 600 (Uniform Customs and Practice for Documentary Credits, 2007 revision, article 2) negotiation means the purchase by the nominated bank of drafts (drawn on a bank other than the nominated bank) and/or documents under a complying presentation, by advancing or agreeing to advance funds to the beneficiary on or before the banking day on which reimbursement is due to the nominated bank.
 Unfortunately, the term "negotiable credit" is understood and applied in different ways in different parts of the world.

-If the buyer requests partial deliveries of the ordered goods at specific intervals (contract for delivery by installments), payment can be made under the terms of a revolving letter of credit that covers the value of each consecutive installment.
+If the buyer requests partial deliveries of the ordered goods at specific intervals (contract for delivery by installments), payment can be made under the terms of a revolving global letter of credit that covers the value of each consecutive installment.
 The bank is normally liable for the total value of all agreed partial deliveries.
 However, the second partial payment is not effective until the first installment has been paid, and so forth.

 In the case of a red clause credit (letter of credit with advance payment), the seller can request an advance for an agreed amount (defined in the terms and conditions of the letter of credit) from the correspondent bank.
 This advance is basically intended to finance the manufacture or purchase of the goods to be delivered under the letter of credit.
 The advance is normally paid against receipt and a written undertaking from the seller to subsequently deliver the transportation documents before the credit expires.

 In the case of an unconfirmed letter of credit, the correspondent bank merely notifies the seller that a letter of credit has been opened.
 In this case, it makes no promise to pay and is therefore not required to honor documents presented by the seller.
-As a result, the seller may rely exclusively on the issuing bank (letter of credit bank) and therefore bears the collection risk of the issuing bank and the country risk – according to their domicile – as well as the transfer risk.
+As a result, the seller may rely exclusively on the issuing bank (letter of credit service provider bank) and therefore bears the collection risk of the issuing bank and the country risk – according to their domicile – as well as the transfer risk.

 If the correspondent bank confirms the letter credit (on behalf of the issuing bank), then it is committing itself towards the seller to honor documents that are in compliance with the documentary credit terms and presented on time.
 In this case, the seller receives not only an obligation by the issuing bank but also a legally equivalent and independent promise of payment on the part of the correspondent bank.
 The seller then bears the collection risk of the confirming bank and, if this bank is not domiciled in his country, the corresponding country risk – according to its domicile – as well as the transfer risk.

-An irrevocable letter of credit is a firm commitment by the issuing bank to make payment if the documentary credit conditions are fulfilled.
+An irrevocable LC is a firm commitment by the issuing bank to make payment if the documentary credit conditions are fulfilled.
 It may not be amended or canceled without the consent of the seller and all obligated banks.
 If the seller wishes to amend or cancel individual conditions of the letter of credit, then he must ask the buyer to issue an instruction to the issuing bank in this respect.